akriwolu/academic-kickstart-1/content/home/about.md

 +++

 # Biography
-I am the head of the depertment of macroeconomics at the German Institute for Economic Research in Berlin.
+I am the head of the Department of Macroeconomics at the German Institute for Economic Research in Berlin and Professor of Monetary Economics at the Martin-Luther University in Halle-Wittenberg.

 {{% staticref "files/diwcvlong_eng_akriwoluzky.pdf" %}}Download my CV{{% /staticref %}}